failsafe-go/failsafe-go.dev/http.md

 ## Retrying HTTP Failures

-The `failsafehttp` package provides a `RetryPolicyBuilder` that can build retry policies with built-in detection of retryable HTTP errors and responses:
+The `failsafehttp` package provides a `NewRetryPolicyBuilder` that can build retry policies with built-in detection of retryable HTTP errors and responses:

 ```go
 retryPolicy := failsafehttp.NewRetryPolicyBuilder().